 A trip deep into a retrocomputing jungle.

 Annotated slides of my presentation at the SIGCOMM 2015 HotMiddleBox workshop, talking about the work we've been doing on TCP optimization in mobile networks over the last few years.

-Why would you ever use Common Lisp's CHANGE-CLASS operation?
+Why would you ever use CHANGE-CLASS in Common Lisp?

 Some tools and data analysis for detecting players using multiple user accounts in an asynchronous online game.